 Anyone who has had to defend their work understands that design is subjective.
 An understanding of color theory can help you support your design decisions beyond just a gut feeling for what you think looks good.

-7. User experience (UX) design
+8. User experience (UX) and user interface (UI) design

 The best UX designers are able to provide the user an enjoyable experience through exceptional design and usability.
-Essentially this design discipline is all about the pursuit of the feeling users get when everything is placed logically and just seems “right.”
+Essentially this design discipline is all about the pursuit of the gut feeling users get when everything is placed logically and just seems “right.”

 While UX design takes a broader view of user-focused design, UI deals specifically with the appearance and functionality of the specific platforms that the consumer will use including apps and websites.
 UI designers select colors, pair typefaces and set menu layouts.
 They also often build wireframes, define style guides and perform user-testing.